liatant/document-classification-genai/README.md

 ---

 ## 🤖 AI-Powered Features for Factify
-(The ideas are mine, gpt just helped to phrase it nicely)
+(The ideas are mine, gpt just helped to phrase it nicely).
+Both features will need a preprocessing of normalizing values (such as company, vendors names, key terms), date formatting, data cleaning if needed, etc.
 ### 🔹 Feature 1: Temporal Document Analytics & Comparison

 **Use Case:**